Last updated May 14, 2021

 Things are looking good for Thailand, and have been for months.
-Thailand has fluctuated between ranking #1 or #2 in the world on the Covid Recovery Index for some time.
+Thailand has been in the top 5 countries in the world on the Covid Recovery Index for some time.

 The Thailand healthcare system was ranked in the top three countries in Asia being prepared for a pandemic before it happened.
 In summer 2020, Thailand went over 100 days in a row with zero new cases.
 Additionally, Thailand is the world’s capital for medical tourism due to the combination of better quality at a low cost.

 Out & About

 Part of Thailand’s success with keeping COVID-19 cases low is linked to precautions that locals have been following as an effort to slow the spread of the virus.
 While many businesses were closed for a time, we’re seeing that many have now reopened.
 There’s lots of good news about returning to the new normal.

 There are also some other restrictions and policies to keep in mind.
-Thailand has issued health and safety standards for the public to follow that may sound familiar: standing at least 1 meter away from others, avoiding touching your face, wearing a mask in public places, etc.
+Thailand has issued health and safety standards for the public to follow that may sound familiar: standing at least 1 meter away from others, avoiding touching your face, wearing a mask in public places (indoors and outdoors), etc.

 For the most part, things are open, just with exceptions.
 For example, there are parameters in place for salons (like limiting appointments and keeping them under 60 minutes) and taxi drivers (who are recommended to take no more than three passengers at a time).